bbauska/libraries-and-frameworks/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>AJAX</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>jQuery simplifies AJAX communication by providing a set of convenient methods for making
+<p>jQuery simplifies <mark>AJAX</mark> communication by providing a set of convenient
-asynchronous requests to servers, handling responses, and updating content on the webpage dynamically.
+methods for making asynchronous requests to servers, handling responses, and updating content on the webpage dynamically.
 Rich Plugin Ecosystem: jQuery boasts a vast ecosystem of plugins that extend its functionality.
 These plugins cover a wide range of use cases, from UI widgets and effects to data visualization and form validation.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>React Component-Based Architecture:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>React revolutionized the web development landscape with its component-based architecture.
+<p>React revolutionized the web development landscape with its <mark>component-based
+architecture</mark>.
 Components encapsulate the logic and presentation of UI elements, allowing for modular development, code reusability, and easier testing.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Virtual DOM:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>React employs a virtual DOM, a lightweight in-memory representation of the
+<p>React employs a <mark>virtual DOM</mark>, a lightweight in-memory representation of the
 actual DOM.
 By using a virtual DOM, React optimizes rendering performance by selectively updating only the necessary parts of the UI, resulting in efficient and responsive applications.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Unidirectional Data Flow:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>React promotes a unidirectional data flow, where data flows from parent components to child
+<p><mark>React</mark> promotes a <mark>unidirectional data flow</mark>, where data flows
-components.
+from parent components to child components.
 This one-way data binding simplifies debugging, improves code predictability, and reduces side effects.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>React Native:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>React also offers React Native, a frameworkfor building cross-platform mobile applications
+<p>React also offers <mark>React Native</mark>, a framework for building cross-platform
-using JavaScript.
+mobile applications using JavaScript.
 With React Native, developers can write code once and deploy it on both iOS and Android platforms, saving time and effort.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Vue.js:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Approachable Learning Curve:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Vue.js stands out for its simplicity and ease of learning.
-Its gentle learning curve
+<p><mark>Vue.js</mark> stands out for its simplicity and ease of learning.
+Its gentle
-enables developers to quickly grasp its core concepts and start building applications.
-The Vue CLI (Command Line Interface) provides a scaffold for setting up Vue.js projects with ease.</p>
+learning curve enables developers to quickly grasp its core concepts and start building applications.
+The <mark>Vue CLI (Command Line Interface)</mark> provides a scaffold for setting up Vue.js projects with ease.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Flexible and Versatile:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Vue.js is designed to be flexible and adaptable to various project sizes and requirements.
+<p><mark>Vue.js</mark> is designed to be flexible and adaptable to various project sizes
-Whether you're building a small application or a large-scale single-page application, Vue.js provides the necessary tools and features to handle the task at hand.</p>
+and requirements.
+Whether you're building a small application or a large-scale single- page application, Vue.js provides the necessary tools and features to handle the task at hand.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Vue Router and Vuex:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->